AysarHajaj/product-module/README.md

 # DiSultano

-This is a simple product module that shows follows a challenge requirements.
+This is a simple product module that follows a challenge requirements.

 <br/>